grzesiek-galezowski/tdd-ebook/manuscript/300_Dealing_with_3rd_party.md

 # Refactoring mock code

+until you pop it out through the constructor, it's object's private business.

+mocks rely on the boundaries being stable.
+If wrong on this, tests need to be rewritten, but the feedbak from tests allows stabilizing the boundaries further.
+And there are not that many tests to change as we test small pieces of code.

 -# Part 4: Application architecture

-# On stable boundaries
+# On stable/architectural boundaries

 # Ports and adapters

-## Physical splitting of layers
+## Physical separation of layers

 ### "Screaming" architecture